£0.00 0

 We are aware that the government previously suggested schools can offer a meeting with parents if they are considering deregistration, this suggestion did not include refusing to or delaying deregistration once in receipt of a deregistration notification from the parent.

-There is no legal basis for a cooling off period/ a meeting/lengthy process *quote whatever the school have claimed*.
+There is no legal basis for a cooling off period/ a meeting/lengthy process *quote what the school have claimed*.
 I ask that if you believe this to be true that you provide, in writing to me, evidence of such a rule or law.
 I am well versed in the EHE guidance and can categorically state no such rule exists.

 We are confident in our decision to home educate, I am familiar with my child's needs, and those detailed in section B of the EHC plan, and I am fully aware of my responsibilities under s7 Education Act, we therefore respectfully remind you that the deregistration was an instruction to be actioned immediately not a request to be considered.